Join our community on Facebook

 You can also talk to close friends, relatives or a counsellor about how you are feeling.
-Alternatively, our Facebook support groups are a place you can share worries and fears with others who are experiencing the same difficulties.
+Alternatively, our online brain tumour support groups are a place you can share worries and fears with others who are experiencing the same difficulties.

 Seizures often have particular triggers (such as lack of sleep, stress or alcohol).
 Identifying them allows people to manage their condition by avoiding those triggers as much as possible.

 If you've been diagnosed with a brain tumour, you must tell the DVLA (DVA) as soon as possible.
 Find out more about brain tumours and driving.

 If you've not yet given up your licence or you've had your licence returned after treatment, you must stop driving and tell the DVLA if you have a seizure of any type.
 This is a legal requirement.
 You will have to surrender your driving license.